 Carver County Memorial

-From the Civil War to the conflict in Iraq, veterans’ stories are being told through the Carver County Veterans Memorial and Registry.
+From the Civil War to the conflict in Iraq, veterans’ stories are being told through the Carver County Veterans Memorial and Registry (CCVMR).

 The memorial will be built at the head of the Dakota Rail Regional Trail in Mayer.

-Each veteran will have a 70-pound, 16-inch-long paver stone, engraved with their name, branch of service, and era in which they served.
+Each veteran will have an 8-by-16-inch-long paver stone, engraved with their name, branch of service, and era in which they served.

 “Veterans don’t need a connection to Carver County,” committee chair Stan Heldt said.
 “It’s a way for anyone to have their story told and remembered.”

-Some people have been purchasing pavers and submitting stories for military family members who have passed away.
+Some people have already purchased pavers and submitted stories for military family members who have passed away.

 One example is the story of Henry Wolf, who died while serving in the Civil War.
 Wolf, 35, had been a farmer before becoming a private under the command of Captain Vander Horcht in the Minnesota infantry in March of 1862.
 He died just over a year later, July 29, 1863.